-It is now 100 years since the outbreak of World War I (1914-1918).
+It is now over 100 years since the outbreak of World War I (1914-1918).
 More than 18,000 New Zealanders lost their lives and many more were wounded.
 It was a defining moment in New Zealand history and its effects continue to be felt today.
 There are many ways you can commemorate the WWI centenary at Kāpiti District Libraries.

 To find out more information, you can speak to a librarian or email queries to the Heritage & Māori Collections Coordinator.

 Thank you to everyone who entered.
 Our winners were:

 Written submission in English or Māori – Year 7-10:

 Short Film submission in English or Māori – Year 11-13: